vscala/Python-Snippets/README.md

 ## Function Performance - performance.py
 Decorator to time how long it takes to execute a function

-## Consecutive Squares - consecutiveSquares.py
+## Sequences - sequences.py
-Naive and math solutions to computing the first n squares
+- Sequence of first n consecutive squares
+- Fibonacci sequence
+- Catalan numbers

 ## Subscriptable Set - subscriptableSet.py
 Implementation of a set data structure with the additional property of being subscriptable